carhuang/MultiTask-API/README.md

 ## Run Project Locally
 1. Install node modules
 ```
-$ npm install
+$ npm ci
 ```
 2. Sign up and get [EmailAPI key](https://app.sendgrid.com/guide/integrate/langs/nodejs) from [SendGrid](https://signup.sendgrid.com/)
 3. Create a new folder `/config` in the root folder and add a new file named `dev.env` into the folder.
-The folder is going to be where the environment variables are stored.
+This folder is going to store the environment variables.
-4. Paste below code to dev.env, changing the values of SendGrid API key, the jwt secret key, and email.
+4. Paste below code to `dev.env`, changing the values of SendGrid API key, the jwt secret key, and email.
 The jwt key can be set to any random string.
-The email will be used as the sender of the welcome and cancellation email.
+The email will be used as the sender of the welcome and cancellation emails.
 ```
 PORT=3000
 SENDGRID_API_KEY=<Your email API key from step #2>